LawEsan/Active-Directory/README.md

 - Type “whoami” → press enter key
 - You should see you are a member of “mydomain” and your username is “lesan”
 - You have now created an intranet for your organisation and employees.

+## Conclusion
+This project involved setting up a Windows environment for a corporate organization using Oracle VirtualBox and PowerShell.
+Key tasks included installing VirtualBox, configuring a Windows Server 2019 Domain Controller, and setting up Active Directory.
+PowerShell scripts were used to automate the creation of users, demonstrating efficiency and scalability.
+A Windows 10 client VM was also configured and successfully connected to the domain, verifying the network's functionality.
+This setup provides a solid framework for managing a corporate IT infrastructure.